haddocking/haddocking.github.io/education/molmod_online/simulation.md

 possible, and plausible, to generate structures of the peptide in three ideal conformations -- helical, sheet, and polyproline-2 -- which have been shown to represent the majority of the peptides deposited in the PDB.
 Generating these structures is a simple matter of manipulating backbone dihedral angles.
-Pymol has a utility script to do so, written by Robert Campbell and available [here](http://pldserver1.biochem.queensu.ca/~rlc/work/pymol/){:target="_blank"} if necessary.
+Pymol has a utility script to do so, written by Robert Campbell.

 The instructions shown in this tutorial refer only to the helical peptide, for simplicity.
 The successful completion of the tutorial requires, however, all three conformations to be simulated.